 The Minas-Rio iron ore project in Brazil was acquired in two separate transactions in 2007 and 2008.
-Prior to 2016, impairment charges totaling US\$11.3 billion (before tax) were recorded against the carrying value of Minas-Rio.
-The valuation was reassessed as at December 31, 2019 and the previous impairment has been partially reversed to a recoverable amount of US\$5.3 billion, resulting in a gain of US\$1.0 billion.
+Prior to 2016, impairment charges totalling US\$11.3 billion (before tax) were recorded against the carrying value of Minas-Rio.
+The valuation was reassessed as at December 31, 2019 and the previous impairment was partially reversed, resulting in a gain of \$1.0 billion.
+The carrying value as at December 31, 2020 has been assessed at \$5.2 billion.
 The valuation remains sensitive to economic and operational factors that provide both upside and downside risk, including price and the scheduling of required permits and licenses.
-For example, a US\$5/tonne change in the long-term price forecast for iron ore, with all other valuation assumptions remaining the same, would change the valuation by US\$0.6 billion.